Txalaparta: Players

 Txalaparta was about to die out when it was called back from the cold limbo by activists concerned with the Basque culture.
 By then, only a few players remained, namely, Miguel and Pello Zuaznabar (Lasarte), Asentsio and Ramon Goikoetxea (Astigarraga), Jose and Jose Mari Zabalegi (Martutene), who every so often performed traditional txalaparta.
 In the 60s, in step with the Basque cultural and musical revival movement, Josean and Juan Mari Beltran, a founder of the School of Hernani himself, took up txalaparta and encouraged its expansion.
 Another pair of brothers teaming up to play txalaparta were Jexux and Jose Anton Artze, who should be considered within the wider framework of the Ez dok amairu cultural movement, made up notably of musicians, poets and theoreticians of the Basque culture (Jorge Oteiza...).

 After establishing the School of Hernani, a steady expansion of txalaparta ensued in the 80s among younger generations and out to other regions of the Basque Country.
 The Txalaparta Festival was established in 1987, adding to the interest for the instrument and acting as a showcase for fresh trends.
 Josu Goiri should be cited here, from Arrigorriaga, who adopted a fairly mystical approach on the instrument and has released several books on the topic.
 Another significant couple that got together in the 80s is Gerla Beti, standing for Perdi and Ruben, from Araia.
 They started to try new materials with the txalaparta.

-In the 90s and later, new couples have come out from the txalaparta school network linked to the Txalaparta School of Hernani in the area of Donostia, besides establishing new schools and workshops all over the Basque Country.
+In the 90s and later, new couples have come out from the txalaparta school network linked to the Txalaparta School of Hernani in the area of San Sebastián, besides establishing new schools and workshops all over the Basque Country.
 A few txalaparta projects of this period worth highlighting: